MenkeTechnologies/zpwr/README.md

 Alternatively you could invoke the script by prefix-: `source-file ~/.zpwr/tmux/control-window` or in the terminal with `tmux source-file ~/.zpwr/tmux/control-window` in an empty tmux window.

 ## Personal Config
 Startup shell files will source `~/.zpwr/local/.tokens.sh` before zsh config and zinit startup so you can put your additional code there.
 This file will not be overridden with the `zpwr update` shell function.
 You can override installer variables in this file before install.
-Because this file if sourced by bash installer and zsh startup you should check if the shell is zsh before any only features like `isZsh && myZshConfig`.
+Because this file if sourced by bash installer and zsh startup you should check if the shell is zsh before any only features like `zpwrIsZsh && myZshConfig`.
 Startup shell files will source `~/.zpwr/local/.tokens-post.sh` after all zsh config and zinit startup.

 Running `zpwr regen` will regenerate all cache files in `~/.zpwr/local` and create a ctags file named `~/tags` in your home directory.
 YCM (vim code completion engine) will source this file (`autocmd filetype * set tags+=~/tags` includes `~/tags`), while providing completion so ZPWR env vars vim code completion in `~/.zpwr/local/.tokens.sh` should work.
 Inside vim `<Space>]` will jump to definition of the tag in the preview window.